shrugs/songaday.world/README.md

   - [ ] social layer UI
 - [ ] yup input validations
 - [ ] rate limiting api endpoints like login/auth
-- [ ] purgecss that actually works
+- [x] purgecss that actually works
-  - [next-purgecss](https://github.com/lucleray/next-purgecss) seems to remove width classes despite them being used
-  - purgecss postcss plugin seems to just delete everything lol ¯\\\_(ツ)_/¯
-- [ ] early-exit on fetcher and mutator if token is required
+- [ ] early-exit on fetcher and mutator if token is required, to avoid fetching every render lol
+- [ ] generate enum types for frontend
+  - attempting to import @photon/client is broken af
+- [ ] update minimann layouts
+  - [ ] make the background images much wider or provide wider variants for larger screens
+  - [ ] export the non-background content as 1:1 squares